AlexYiningLiu/Matrix-Library/README.md

 # Matrix-Library
 A library of basic matrix operations implemented using only standard library functions.
-Currently supports initialization using the C++ guidelines of the Rule of Five, as matrix multiplication and transpose operations.
+Currently supports initialization using the C++ guidelines of the Rule of Five, as well as matrix multiplication and transpose operations.

 ## Basic Build Instructions